What is an American Muslim?

 “My shame is that I stood among the crowd of men, passively observing the whole scene, instead of intervening to try to correct the cruel injustice that was being perpetrated in the name of Islam and ‘Muslim culture.’
 I failed to act—to uphold, in practice, the equality and justice for women that I claim to support.
 By that failure to act on what I preach, I earned the wrath of God.
 61:2 and 3 of the Qur’an can be translated as follows: ‘Oh, believers, why do you say what you do not do?
 It is most hateful to God that you say what you do not do.’”

 An-Na’im believes it’s time for American Muslims to tell these stories, to talk about who they are on their own terms, and who they are as American citizens.
-His book length project on the topic will be published next winter by Oxford University Press.
+His forthcoming book on the topic–titled “What is an American Muslim?”–will be published next winter by Oxford University Press.
 The project arose from a distinguished faculty lecture An-Na’im gave on campus in 2009, “American Secularism and American Muslims: Challenges and Prospects,” and it’s clear the ideas he outlined then are still resonating in the Muslim community and beyond.

 “Religious identity is important, but it’s not exclusive of other types of identities,” says An-Na’im.
 “There are places and times when my Muslim identity is the most relevant thing, but there are times when my political affiliation may be the issue.
 And on that I’m not in agreement with all other Muslims.”